mongodb/specifications/source/transactions/transactions.rst

 **Changelog**
 -------------

+:2019-02-19: Clarify FAQ entry for not retrying commit on wtimeout
 :2019-01-18: Apply majority write concern when retrying commitTransaction
 :2018-11-13: Add mongos pinning to support sharded transaction.
 :2018-06-18: Explicit readConcern and/or writeConcern are prohibited within